cognitedata/data-model-examples/README.md

 `ToolGlobals.example="folder_name"` and there should be an entry in inventory.json configuring the data set, raw database, etc used when loading and deleting the data set.

-If you want to use the code from this repo for your own project, you can copy the utils/ directory and the inventory.json file to your own project, edit inventory.json with an entry for your project and do `import utils`.
+If you want to use the code from this repo for your own project (it loads .env and/or environment variables correclty), you can copy the utils/ directory and the inventory.json file to your own project, edit inventory.json with an entry for your project and do `import utils`.
 If you don't need config variables or load/delete data sets, you can create your own ToolGlobals for calling the CDF API client by either explicitly setting the config to an empty dict